GuileGaze/everydream-bucket-checker/README.md

 # everydream-bucket-checker
-Calculates buckets for EveryDream and displays each grouping
+Calculates buckets for EveryDream and displays each grouping.

 ---